IBM Cloud Docs

 A public address range is a contiguous set of public IPs that you can reserve and bind to a VPC in an availability zone.

-The IPs in the range can be routed to a Virtual Network Function (VNF) appliance in the VPC by configuring public ingress routing to route the destination IP range to a VNF appliance next-hop.
-Response traffic from the VNF appliance retains the source IP as it egresses, ensuring traffic isn't dropped.
+You can route the IPs in the range to a target resource in the VPC, such as a virtual server instance, VNF appliance, or other compute resource.
+For example, you can configure public ingress routing to send the destination IP range to a VNF appliance next-hop.
+Response traffic from the target retains the original source IP as it exits the VPC, ensuring that return traffic isn't dropped.

 For more information about configuring ingress routing, see About routing tables and routes.